Unlawful Entry (film): Production

+Development

+On April 26, 1991, Daily Variety reported that Largo Entertainment's upcoming production would be Unlawful Entry, a psychological thriller set to begin principal photography in late summer 1991 in Los Angeles, California.
+The film includes a scene in which Ray Liotta's character, a police officer, violently assaults an African American suspect.
+This scene was scripted before the Rodney King beating by Los Angeles police officers on March 3, 1991.
+Although the filming occurred before that incident, director Jonathan Kaplan mentioned that he attempted to "ignore it because the movie's not really about that."
+However, following the officers' acquittal on April 29, 1992, and the subsequent riots in Los Angeles, the perception regarding urban violence in films underwent a change.
+While the scene was considered crucial to the plot and could not be removed, Kaplan and producer Charles Gordon edited out most of the "lengthy" sequence.
+In May 1992, the film's release date was shifted from late 1992 to June 26, 1992.

 Filming

 Principal photography began on October 25, 1991.
 Filming took place in and around Los Angeles, California.
 The house that was used for the Carr residence in the film is located at 546 Wilcox Ave.
 The school sequence was filmed at Doris Place Elementary School.
-The sequence where Michael is in jail was filmed at Lincoln Heights Jail.
+The sequence in which Michael is in jail was filmed at Lincoln Heights Jail.
 Production wrapped on February 5, 1992.

 Soundtrack

 The original soundtrack was composed by James Horner.
-It was released on Intrada records, an extended version of the soundtrack was released by La-La Land Records in 2017.
+It was released on Intrada Records, an extended version of the soundtrack was released by La-La Land Records in 2017.

 The movie featured several songs that were not included on the soundtrack.
 "Pa La Ocha Tambo" and "Just a Little Dream" by Eddie Palmieri, "National Crime Awareness Week (Alfred Hitchcock Presents Mix)" by Sparks, Everybody's Free to Feel Good" by Rozalla, and "Don't Go to Strangers" by J. J. Cale.